 - Our whole school focused on plastic pollution in our oceans.
 We have learned how harmful and significant this is to our marine life.
-We used the twitter hashtag #RAPSplastic so children and parents could post photos of themselves picking up plastic waste with their families in their off time.

 - Gardening and Art club working together in partnership with Sunderland City council to design two large plant pots to be displayed in Sunderland City centre.
 The children designed a Sustainable theme to highlight the importance of reducing plastic waste entering our oceans to help save our seas and marine life.